-Though a wet bar is a mainstay in most luxury homes, its design, size and location within the home vary widely.
-The general compactness of this space—and the loosening-of-the-necktie and kicking-off-of-the-heels that it implies—mean it often becomes a showcase for a designer’s creativity.
+Though a wet bar is a mainstay in most luxury homes, its design, size and location within the home vary.
+Consequently, the general compactness of this space mean it often becomes a showcase for a designer’s creativity.

 A wet bar is like a tiny kitchen without the need for quite as many practical considerations.
-In fact, some homeowners request that the bar serve as an extension of the kitchen, be it tucked off into a nook or butler’s pantry or made a central part of the design, where it might double as a prep station.
+In fact, some homeowners request that the bar serve as an extension of the kitchen.
+Whether it be it tucked off into a nook or butler’s pantry or made a central part of the design, where it might double as a prep station.
 Others prefer to have coffee bars attached to their master suite—ideal for both nightcaps and Nespresso machines.
-Still others earmark significant portions of their basement, wine cellar or living area for wet bars, ideal for hosts who’d prefer to keep a crowd out of their kitchen but with a drink in hand during a party.
+Still others earmark significant portions of their basement, wine cellar or living area for wet bars.
+Perfect for hosts who’d prefer to keep a crowd out of their kitchen but with a drink in hand.

-3. Designer Jocelyn Chiappone of Digs Design Company is responsible for this gleaming wet bar, which centers around a mirrorball-reminiscent Brushed Nickel bar sink and its touch-me texture.
+Designer Jocelyn Chiappone of Digs Design Company is responsible for this gleaming wet bar.
+It centers around a mirrorball-reminiscent Brushed Nickel bar sink and its alluring texture.
 A perennial favorite on Houzz, this East Greenwich, Rhode Island, home even landed on NBC’s “Open House.”

-4. Part of a basement remodel by Sneak Peek Design in Minneapolis, this bar is a study in contrasts—cabinetry painted in Sherwin Williams’ Iron Ore, a Ventana bar sink in Ash and a snowy-white quartz countertop.
+Part of a basement remodel by Sneak Peek Design in Minneapolis, this bar is a study in contrasts.
+Firstly, the cabinetry is painted in Sherwin Williams’ Iron Ore.
+Meanwhile, Ventana bar sink in Ash complements a snowy-white quartz countertop.

-5. “We wanted something that was going to be high style, yet perform in a very practical way,” says designer Jill Wolff of this Hidden Hills, California, kitchen.
+“We wanted something that was going to be high style, yet perform in a very practical way,” says designer Jill Wolff of this Hidden Hills, California, kitchen.
 “The Cantina Pro sink delivered on all fronts.”
-Along with the wet bar, we were also impressed by the movie theater, spa and multi-car garage/gallery in this home.
+Moreover, we were also impressed by the movie theater, spa and multi-car garage/gallery in this home.

-6. This five-foot coffee bar in Orange County’s Philharmonic House of Design is the work of Cindy Smetana Interiors.
-She sourced our Manhattan bar sink in Brushed Nickel, treated the cabinetry to a custom gray-blue stain with a white glaze and had a U-Line refrigerator installed.
+This five-foot coffee bar in Orange County’s Philharmonic House of Design is the work of Cindy Smetana Interiors.
+She sourced our Manhattan bar sink in Brushed Nickel.
+Similarly, she treated the cabinetry to a custom gray-blue stain with a white glaze.
+Finally, she had a U-Line refrigerator installed.

-Jan Kepler of Kepler Design Group’s client fell in love with the Native Trails Cantina copper bar sink in Antique and also commissioned us to create a custom hand-hammered countertop for her celebrity client in California’s central coast region.
+Jan Kepler of Kepler Design Group’s client fell in love with the Native Trails Cantina copper bar sink in Antique.
+So much so, she also commissioned us to create a custom hand-hammered countertop for her celebrity client in California’s central coast region.

-9. This posh gray wet bar by Chicago area designer Amy Storm (Designstorms) displays an impressive wine collection—and Native Trails’ best-selling bar and prep sink, the Cantina.
-This bar sits off of the family room/dining room, which Designstorms treated to a total overhaul in 2016.
+This posh gray wet bar by Chicago area designer Amy Storm (Amy Storm & Company) displays an impressive wine collection.
+In addition to Native Trails’ best-selling bar and prep sink, the Cantina.
+This bar sits off of the family room/dining room, which Amy treated to a total overhaul in 2016.

 Blink and you’ll miss our diminutive concrete bar sink, the Olivos, in this Austin, Texas, home designed by Kelle Contine Interior Design.
-This 5,800-square-foot modern farmhouse was part of the Peninsula at Rough Hollow Parade of Homes in 2017 and was completed in collaboration with Cornerstone Architects and Triton Custom Homes.
+This 5,800-square-foot modern farmhouse was part of the Peninsula at Rough Hollow Parade of Homes in 2017.
+It was completed in collaboration with Cornerstone Architects and Triton Custom Homes.